alaingilbert/git2graph/README.md

 - Create a new branch
 - Make your changes
 - Create new tests
-- Append your name/email in git2graph.go (contributors list)
+- Append your name/email in main.go (contributors list)
 - Make a pull request :)